ajitgoel/Notes/InterviewQuestions/DesignPatterns/Notes.md

             }
             lock (tempObjectForLocking)
             {
-                Multiple processes could access the code below at the same time, therefore a "null" check has been added so only one process can create a singleton instance. if (singleton == null)//Second(double) check
+                //Multiple processes could access the code below at the same time, therefore a "null" check has been added so only one process can create a singleton instance. if (singleton == null)//Second(double) check
                 {
                     singleton = new Singleton();